jbowkett/alice-bob-charlie/README.md

 Coding assignment submission by James Bowkett `james@bowkett.info`.

-Built using Java 8 and Gradle.
+Built using Java 8 and Gradle 2.0.

 Clone this repo, then run: